Kyle A. Carrozza: Animation

 Carrozza created Mighty Magiswords, which premiered in 2015 and was billed as Cartoon Network's first digital series made specifically for online.
 The shorts were later developed into a TV series which premiered on September 29, 2016.
 The characters in the series were created by Carrozza in 1996, and the project was first pitched to Cartoon Network in 2005–2006 (as Legendary Warriors for Hire), and to Mondo Media in 2007–2008 as Dungeons and Dayjobs, before Cartoon Network picked it up in 2013.
 The series concluded in 2019 with the remaining duration being released on Cartoon Network Video and Boomerang.

 Music

 Carrozza began producing music in the late 1990s, releasing most of his songs online under the name "TV's Kyle".
-His songs were played on the radio comedy show Dr. Demento and on The FuMP.
+His songs were played on the radio comedy show Dr. Demento and on the Funny Music Project.

 Personal life

 Carrozza married Lindsay Smith, a character designer and voice actress, in 2014.
 She filed for divorce on August 16, 2024, two months after his arrest.